return42/sphkerneldoc/linux_src_doc/kernel/time/tick-sched_h.rst

     timer is modified for nohz sleeps.
 This is necessary to resume the tick timer operation in the timeline when the CPU returns from nohz sleep.

+next_tick
+    Next tick to be fired when in dynticks mode.

 inidle
     *undescribed*